Surfshark Review 2020

 If any of Surfshark’s apps are causing problems, try the tips mentioned in this Surfshark not working article.

-Trustworthiness – Is Surfshark VPN any good?
+Trustworthiness – Is Surfshark Trustworthy?

 Surfshark has an overall positive rating online.
 Even Reddit has mostly positive reviews about Surfshark.
 Here’s one comment mentioning how good its apps are and how well it works with Netflix.